senimanjs/seniman/README.md

 }
 ...
 ```
 With state management APIs and fine-grained reactivity each inspired by [ReactJS](https://github.com/facebook/react) and [SolidJS](https://github.com/solidjs/solid), Seniman allows you to hit the ground running in building server-side JSX-based user interfaces.

+Seniman is also deployable on edge environments like Cloudflare Workers & Fly.io, allowing you to run your app closer to your users, lowering interaction latency.

 ## Table of Contents
 - [How it Works](#how-it-works)